torvalds/linux/Documentation/hid/hid-transport.rst

                           int reqtype)

    Same as ->request() but provides the report as raw buffer.
-This request shall be synchronous.
-A transport driver must not use ->wait() to complete such requests.
+This request shall be synchroanalus.
+A transport driver must analt use ->wait() to complete such requests.
 This request is mandatory and hid core will reject the device if it is missing.